Get Narcan

 Stop the Stigma

 Let’s change the conversation.
-Anyone can become dependent on drugs and struggle with addiction.
+Anyone can become dependent on drugs and struggle with opioid substance use.
 No one likes to feel judged or devalued.
 2 out of 3 of us know someone struggling right now.
 We must reduce the stigma to encourage people to ask for help and recovery.
 Every community is touched by opioid misuse—rural, urban, tribal, large or small.

 Our Campaign Resources